 For me, the topic of fibre is typical of the whole area of gut health.
 It seems straightforward at first but soon becomes complicated and confusing.

-But did you know that if our gut is already in a bad state, eating high-fibre foods can actually make us worse?
+Fibre is crucially important to the long term health of our microbiome and therefore our entire body, but did you know that if our gut is already in a bad state, eating high-fibre foods can actually make us worse?

 What is fibre?

 There are different kinds of fibre and varying definitions of what it is, but the bottom line is this:

 ‘Fibre’ is stuff we eat that we can’t actually digest.

 This begs the question: why are supposed to eat food that we can’t actually digest?!

 Back in our hunter-gatherer days, fibrous material came with the plants we found and consumed.
 It was part of the package.

 These days fibre is added to packages of breakfast cereals and snack bars by manufacturers who want you to think their food is healthy (it isn’t!).

 Our cavemen ancestors couldn’t avoid fibre even if they wanted to.
 There was no white bread or white rice around!